- 1. Name of the medicinal product

 EliminationTestosterone undergoes extensive hepatic and extrahepatic metabolism.
 After the administration of radio-labelled testosterone, about 90% of the radioactivity appears in the urine as glucuronic and sulphuric acid conjugates and 6% appears in the faeces after undergoing enterohepatic circulation.
 Urinary medicinal products include androsterone and etiocholanolone.
 Following intramuscular administration of this depot formulation the release rate is characterised by a half life of 90±40 days.

-Vial6ml brown glass (type I) vial with gray bromobutyl (foil-clad ETFE) injection stopper and bordered cap, containing a fill volume of 4 ml.Pack size: 1 x 4 ml
+Vial6ml brown glass (type I) vial with grey bromobutyl (foil-clad ETFE) injection stopper and bordered cap, containing a fill volume of 4 ml.Pack size: 1 x 4 ml

 Notes on handling the OPC (One-Point-Cut) ampoule:There is a pre-scored mark beneath the coloured point on the ampoule eliminating the need to file the neck.
 Prior to opening, ensure that any solution in the upper part of the ampoule flows down to the lower part.
 Use both hands to open; while holding the lower part of the ampoule in one hand, use the other hand to break off the upper part of the ampoule in the direction away from the coloured point.